Why media settings are vital in your printer profiling

 Here are the available settings in the Epson Stylus COLOR 1160 Mac OSX driver

 OK, not so many for this older printer, but there is a Photo Paper setting that might be good, and maybe the Photo Quality Glossy Film, which I’ve often heard suggested as a good choice.

-This is where the PF PRO scores in its handling of the profiling process, there is a specific test image that you use to evaluate the media settings (see the test images page and media check images for assorted images you can use for this if you want)
+This is where the PF PRO scores in its handling of the profiling process, there is a specific test image that you use to evaluate the media settings (see the test images page and media check images for other assorted images you can use for this if you want).

 Part of it is shown below, although this one has been modified to give a fair chance of it looking OK in a web browser on your monitor.